hoangton/smartcash/introduction/information.rst

   science, and electrical engineering.
 Applications of cryptography include ATM cards, computer passwords, and electronic commerce.

-Node Client Wallet
+NodeClient Wallet
-  The :ref:`SmartCash Node Client Wallet <nodeclient-installation>` (known also as the QT wallet) is the "official" SmartCash wallet that is compiled by the SmartCash Team and allows  InstantPay.
-The Node Client wallet will download the entire blockchain and serve it over the internet to any peers who request it.
+  The :ref:`SmartCash NodeClient Wallet <nodeclient-installation>` (known also as the QT wallet) is the "official" SmartCash wallet that is compiled by the SmartCash Team and allows  InstantPay.
+The NodeClient wallet will download the entire blockchain and serve it over the internet to any peers who request it.